 Can I go camping or have a barbecue in a public place?

 All campsites and barbecue pits managed by the government remain closed.
 Members of the public are not allowed to camp or have barbecues in country parks.
+All government-run barbecue pits have reopened, and campsites will resume services from November 17.

 Can I watch a movie in a theatre?